 Install the Episerver Visual Studio extension

-Using the extension package for Episerver CMS, you can set up a project with a database, required NuGet references, and sample templates (optional).
-The easiest way to install the Episerver Visual Studio extension is directly from Visual Studio (Community, Professional or Enterprise) as described below:
+Using the extension package for Optimizely CMS, you can set up a project with a database, required NuGet references, and sample templates (optional).
+The easiest way to install the Episerver Visual Studio extension is directly from Visual Studio (Community, Professional, or Enterprise) as described below:

 - Select Extensions > Manage extensions.